 Three years after Vick, San Diego had the No. 1 overall pick again.
 This time, Eli Manning made it known he didn't want to play in San Diego.
 So, the Chargers drafted Manning and traded him to the New York Giants for Philip Rivers and two other picks who turned out to be linebacker Shawn Merriman and kicker Nate Kaeding.

 Manning has two Super Bowl rings with the Giants, so it's hard to argue he isn't the best of the bunch.
-But Rivers or Vick?
-We'll see who the better QB is Sunday.

 Here are five things to watch for when the Chargers play the Eagles: